Student Internship Program

 The Port of Seattle's Internship Program, started in 1963, offers these types of internships every year.
 The internship program is designed to provide qualified candidates with an opportunity to excel in their field of study and perform real work to jumpstart their careers.
 In return, the port gains a fresh perspective from the next generation of community leaders.

-The Port of Seattle typically accepts applications for our internship program during the end of February through the month of March.
-High School internships typically get posted on our jobs page during the month of April.
-To check out our opportunities and apply to be part of our team, please view our Current Openings
+The Port of Seattle is accepting applications for our internship program through April 23, 2017.
+To check out our opportunities and apply to be part of our team, please view our Current Openings.

 Frequently Asked Questions